 A business credit card with no personal credit check is hard to come by.
+Secured business credit cards are much easier to get than regular unsecured business credit cards, but there’s still a personal credit check involved, and you’ll have to pay a security deposit.
 A personal credit check allows lenders to measure a business owner’s ability to pay back any debts when there’s little or no business credit history to review.

 In addition to the personal credit check, lenders require business owners to provide a personal guarantee.
 This states that the business owner is personally responsible for paying off any balance if the business is unable to do so.
 Very few business cards don’t require a personal guarantee.